 - •Krebs (1994): Ecology is the scientific study of the interactions that determine the distribution and abundance of organisms. - •Pianka (1994): Ecology is the study of the relationships between organisms and the totality of the physical and biological factors affecting them or influenced by them. - •Begon, Harper et al. (1996): Ecology is the scientific study of the interactions that determine the distribution and abundance of organisms, populations and communities.

-Kolasa and Pickett (1991) seem to be the only ecologist fully aware of scale articulation consequences.
+Kolasa and Pickett (1991) seem to be the only ecologists fully aware of scale articulation consequences avoiding confusion of scale.

 Time-space scaling